thewildpendulum/angular-phonegap-seed/README.md

 ## Install

-You just need to get these files into YourPhoneGapProject/www/, so either `git clone <url> www` or download the zip and 'move em in there.
+You just need to get these files into YourPhoneGapProject/www/, so either `git clone <url> www` or download the zip and move 'em in there.
 Note that I started from an iOS project on OS X 10.8.2, so act accordingly.

 Directory structure: